-- RATIONALE: The \$4,700 is deductible as organizational expenditures on Lilac's tax return for the year in which it begins business. - 33.
-A personal service corporation with taxable income of \$100,000 will have a tax liability of \$22,250. - a.
-True
+33. A personal service corporation with taxable income of \$100,000 will have a tax liability of \$22,250.

-- ANSWER: False - RATIONALE: A personal service corporation is subject to the 35% rate on all taxable income; thus, the tax liability is \$35,000 (\$100,000 × 35%).
+RATIONALE: A personal service corporation is subject to the 35% rate on all taxable income; thus, the tax

-- 34. Ed, an individual, incorporates two separate businesses that he owns by establishing two new C corporations.
-Each corporation generates taxable income of \$50,000.
-As a general rule, each corporation will have a tax liability of

-- \$11,125.

-- a.
-True

-- b.
-False

-- ANSWER: True

-- RATIONALE: Since the corporations would be members of a controlled group, their taxable income would be combined in applying the corporate income tax rates.
+LEARNING OBJECTIVES: SCPE.HRMY.15.LO: 2-04 - LO: 2-04 NATIONAL STANDARDS: United States - BUSPORG: Analytic be combined in applying the corporate income tax rates.
 The tax on \$100,000 would be \$22,250, or \$11,125 tax for each corporation.
 If all members of a controlled group consent, an apportionment plan can provide for an unequal allocation of the marginal tax rates.

+34. Ed, an individual, incorporates two separate businesses that he owns by establishing two new C corporations.
+Each corporation generates taxable income of \$50,000.
+As a general rule, each corporation will have a tax liability of \$11,125.

+RATIONALE: Since the corporations would be members of a controlled group, their taxable income would

+LEARNING OBJECTIVES: SCPE.HRMY.15.LO: 2-05 - LO: 2-05 NATIONAL STANDARDS: United States - BUSPORG: Analytic by filing Form 7004 by the due date of the return.

-- 35. A calendar year C corporation can receive an automatic 9-month extension to file its corporate return (Form 1120) by timely filing a Form 7004 for the tax year.
+35. A calendar year C corporation can receive an automatic 9-month extension to file its corporate return (Form 1120) by timely filing a Form 7004 for the tax year.

-- a.
-True

-- b.
-False

-- ANSWER: False

-- RATIONALE: Corporations can receive an automatic extension of six months for filing the corporate return by filing Form 7004 by the due date of the return.
+RATIONALE: Corporations can receive an automatic extension of six months for filing the corporate return

-- 36. A corporation must file a Federal income tax return even if it has no taxable income for the year.
+36. A corporation must file a Federal income tax return even if it has no taxable income for the year.

-- a.
-True

-- b.
-False